By David Gewirtzman

 1999 Martin McDonagh, whose The Beauty Queen of Leenane ended its yearlong Broadway run just weeks ago, now has another play, The Lonesome West, starting previews at the Lyceum Theatre tonight.
 The play is part of McDonagh's "Leenane" trilogy (the third being A Skull in Connemara) and opens on Broadway April 27.

-2001 It's ker-ching time for Hitler -- and Mel Brooks and all of Broadway.
+2001 It's ker-ching time for Hitler — and Mel Brooks and all of Broadway.
 Legendary opening night of The Producers at the St. James Theatre, as ticket buyers form lines down 44th Street to see Nathan Lane and Matthew Broderick in the musical adaptation of the 1968 Brooks film.
-Wildly positive reviews the next morning prompt producers to raise the top ticket price to $100.
+The production will win a record-breaking 12 Tony Awards, and run for 2,502 performances.

 2003 Cholly Atkins, a Broadway tap dancer and choreographer whose collaborations with Charles "Honi" Coles were the stuff of showbiz legend, dies in Las Vegas at age 89.